 It involves getting the right people in the room to understand the goals that you’re trying to achieve.
 When I was at Skanska working on Boston College, one of our focuses was bringing the capital department and the operations/facilities department into one meeting.
 It allowed them to realize how BIM was going to be used after the project is complete.
 You don’t aggregate and create all of this content for the sake of creating it or because it is “cool.”
 It needs to focus on the value facilities will gain after the turnover occurs.

-With the recent announcement of Autodesk’s Construction Cloud™, where do you see the greatest opportunities for BIM growth right now?
+Where do you see the greatest opportunities for BIM growth right now?

 The biggest opportunity to get more information into the model comes down to the QA/QC and the commissioning process.
 It’s focused less on the tool and more on the process.
 For instance, if you’re utilizing a 2D workflow during the initial phases and you’re documenting the information either through checklists, issues, etc., the migration of that data will naturally occur.
 Better documentation during those critical phases of a construction process will provide better information to migrate over into the turnover.
 There’s so much information that is captured during QA/QC and commissioning and having it easily transferred to the next phase of the project will be invaluable.

 What are you most excited for about the future of BIM?